skaiser/mediaquery.js/README.md

 ## TODO

-- TODO - Add ability to pass in config object
+- TODO - Provide better examples on how to use this in CSS in place of @media
 - TODO - Add tests
-- TODO - Provide better examples on how to use this in CSS in place of @media
+- TODO - Add "if" condition for calling init so tests can delay calling it
+- TODO - document need to call init from a test
-- TODO - (Make configurable) Automagically append/include styles.css into the page using the JS so user doesn't have to.
-This includes setting default "hidden" styles on #mediaWidth, etc
+- TODO - Document why using <script> as the element - can append to <head>, doesn't have a height or width by default, etc
-- TODO - Add ability to configure the element type being appended to page
+- TODO - Test whether using <script> actually works in all browsers with media queries
-- TODO - Add ability to do the below/match queries
+- TODO - document why you would do device width check in getWidth methods

 ## Resources